brianherbert/Ushahidi-Plugin-Generate-Data/readme.txt

 == Installation ==
 1. Copy the entire /generatedata/ directory into your /plugins/ directory.
 2. Activate the plugin.
+3. Go to plugin settings and generate reports.

 == Changelog ==
 v0.1 - November 9, 2010